leeping/geomeTRIC/docs/source/irc.rst

 The Hessian is updated using the :ref:`BFGS method <bfgs-update>` and the succeeding steps are guided by the instantaneous acceleration vectors.
 The IRC method continues taking the steps until it meets the same convergence criteria as :ref:`geometry optimization <convergence_criteria>`.

-geomeTRIC will repeat the same procedure for the negative direction upon the convergence of the positive direction IRC and concatenate the two paths.
+geomeTRIC repeats the same procedure for the negative direction after the positive direction IRC converges.
+Once both directions have converged, one of the paths is reversed to concatenated with the other, using the TS structure as the connecting point.

 Usage
 -----